PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `bf71085f2cc3a5981b209b6d5b02cc65ea55a41251465229a5ef1636a319f70f`
 for QGemm; each contains 9 operators and 16 tensors.
 The CRNN corpus model also retains its exact fixed-seed metrics through the new dispatch path.

+QLinearAveragePool and QLinearGlobalAveragePool are isolated in `op_builders/qlinear_pool.py` without changing their registry names or public builder imports.
+Their normalized ModelIR fingerprints are locked by focused tests at `0bb8b9064ae208810addbcebb27846b05873d817e947a5af212f3fd8ee4a6b7c` and `1b066e8245cb45f79df76dbc052ecf7485f07d7910fb789cff38b47c298b7f19`, respectively.
+The module is part of the TensorFlow-import boundary.
+This split is an ownership improvement, not a source-line requirement.

 `dynamics_rife_sim.onnx` remains an active non-pass with the normalized reason `invalid_onnx_concat_spatial_mismatch_64_128`.
 The source passes the structural